 In almost every eatery you visit, you’ll find the words `All Day Breakfast.’
 But with so many restaurants to choose from, finding the best can be tricky.
-Generally, Australian Breakfasts range from basil on sourdough, ricotta hotcakes, and acai bowls.
+Generally, Australian Breakfasts range from basil on sourdough, to ricotta hotcakes, and acai bowls.

-Some must-try eateries include Bowery Lane Cafe (CBD cafe), Grounds of Alexandria, Vela, Speedos Cafe, Indigo cafe, to mention a few.
+Some must-try eateries include Bowery Lane Cafe (CBD cafe), Grounds of Alexandria, Vela, Speedos Cafe, and Indigo cafe, to mention a few.
 Of course, you’ll love eating in the sun with a cup of coffee.

 Do Carry ID

 If you’re over 18 years, the law requires that you provide an ID.
 If you don’t show an identification document when asked for it, the police may charge you for failure to comply.
 Also, if you’re young and appear in some clubs, you’ll be asked for it.

 If you have to spend most of your time in Sydney, you must wear sunscreen in the summer except in June.
 Also, most public health organizations recommend that you apply sunscreen before you head for outdoor activities.